Nick Totton's PageIt's

 Since then I have completed an MA in

-Psychoanalytic Studies; attended a number of
+Psychoanalytic Studies; trained (but don't practice) as a cranio-sacral therapist; attended a number of

 seminars in Process

-Oriented Psychology; and developed my own
+Oriented Psychology;

-integrative approach to psychotherapy.
-I have
+and developed my own integrative approach to psychotherapy.
+I offer

-courses in Embodied-Relational
+Embodied-Relational

 |